maiermic/virtual-reality-project-linux-build-instructions/README.md

 rm -f boost_1_53_0.7z
 ```

-Then we change to the extracted source directory:
+Then we go to the extracted source directory:

 ```sh
 cd boost_1_53_0